Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 `import ‘./index.css'`

 It should be on line 3 of the `index.js` file.
-This will just remove a link to the default styles from the project that you won’t need.
+This will just remove a link to the default styles from the project you won’t need.

 #### Note!